Last Updated on

 To keep the liability protection of the LLC, it’s vital that documents are signed on behalf of the LLC.
 Never sign documents personally, instead sign them as John Doe, Member of XYZ Business LLC.
 If a document is signed personally, the person signing the document may be held liable should legal issues arise.

-What about business cards?
+What about business cards and marketing materials?